 Too much folic acid can lead to a vitamin B12 deficiency in your body.

 Iron can be toxic if too much is taken and can cause constipation and vomiting.
 Prenatal vitamins aren’t meant to be a source of calcium, so if you take too little, then you risk getting osteoporosis later in life.

 Prenatal products you should also consider

-Lactation Bars - Lactation bars have clean ingredients and are recommended for pregnant or lactating moms.
+Lactation Bars – Lactation bars have clean ingredients and are recommended for pregnant or lactating moms (Can you get Botox while pregnant?).
 Our favorite is one by Sweetie Pie.
 It contains 500mg of Fenugreek, which isn’t bad for a single bar that tastes delicious.
 Online reviews from users claim that the Sweetie Pie lactation bar does help with their milk supply in as little as 2-3 hours after eating.
 It’s a filling snack with 220 calories per bar and the ingredients are completely clean and vegan.